 2. Current Status

 The PNI pipeline was in operational status during the reporting period.
 The works conducted in the reporting period were:

-- Pest Control
+- Maintenance and Repairs

 - Aerial Surveillance

 - Inspections

-- Maintenance

 - Accuracy Verification Test (AVT) and gas sampling

-- Cathodic Protection Survey (annual)
+- Cathodic Protection Maintenance

+- Pest Control